AntonioLaurance/DronesFlood/README.md

 <!-- PROJECT'S OBJECTIVES -->
 ## Objectives

+Taking into account the above information and after analyzing the various existing alternatives to carry out this solution, it is easy to determine that the main objective of this project is to **successfully let people in need reach out the adequate rescue and support resources with very high time efficiency and quality through engineering and the Internet of Things to help mitigate the adverse human consequences of natural disasters**.

-Taking into account what was said above, and after analyzing the various existing alternatives to carry out this solution, we have opted for its implementation based on the multistage architecture of the Internet of Things (IoT), in which it is considered the most efficient way, first, the collection of data, and then, the processing of this data and decision making based on a model which consists of 4 stages.
-These 4 stages are sensors and actuators, IoT Gateway, Edge IT, Cloud, which respectively obtain, react, aggregate, pre-process and process data extremely efficiently.
+Thus, by aiming to work on the correct implementation of the multistage architecture of the Internet of Things (IoT), it will also be essential to focus on the collection of data, data processing, and decision-making based on a 4-stage model that includes actuators, an IoT Gateway, Edge IT, and Cloud that efficiently obtain, react, aggregate, pre-process, and process data.

 <div align="center">
     <img src="fig/iotArchitecture.png" width="500">